 Buy Now, Pay Later.
 This method of purchasing and receiving goods up front, and paying in installments, revived elements of the old-time layaway plans.
 This relatively new payment and credit combination, sometimes even available via card accounts and related apps, has rocketed to nearly $24 billion annually in the U.S., according to the report.
 By far Millennials are the heaviest users.

-43% of buy now, pay later borrowers told Cornerstone they have been late on payments at some point.
+43% of buy now/pay later borrowers said they have been late on payments at some point.
 Two thirds say they lost track of when payments were due.

 Merchant mobile apps.
 One example concerns merchant mobile apps, where consumers can pre-load funds for later spending.
 The report states that Americans have roughly $3.2 billion parked in ten of the most popular merchant mobile apps.
 The top five are Amazon (over $1 billion), Walmart ($731 million), Starbucks ($452 million), Uber ($317 million) and Dunkin’ ($130 million).